Beowulf: A Fresh Translation

 itself, clucking what wordless things

-beg sounding before the door shuts
+beg sounding before the door swings shut

 and the woods awake.
 What liquid suns

-we brood upon, what mornings
+we brood upon, what potential

 before it’s time: metallic click of a latch,

-masked shadow squeezing through
+masked shadow shaping through a crack

-a crack too small to fortify.
+we didn't think to fortify.
 Come morning

 down-feathers will scuttle silently